H+ Trigno Hand Performance Monitor

 The first technology to reveal the signals that drive human movement

-Neuromuscular networks convey signals between the brain & muscles to enable human movement.
+Neuromuscular networks convey signals between the brain and muscles to enable human movement.
 These signals are rich with information but challenging to monitor, and have remained hidden from view until now.

 Trigno Avanti Platform

-A trusted brand for reliable EMG & Neural Firings recording for research, medical, educational and OEM applications
+A trusted brand for reliable recordings of EMG and neural firings for research, medical, educational, and OEM applications

 With built-in Wi-Fi and Bluetooth capabilities, this dual-purpose system enables you to record EMG + movement data from anywhere and at any time.
 Leveraging these abilities makes the system the optimal indoor/outdoor tool for both advanced research and mobile clinical conditions.

 Monitor Muscle Performance and Recovery.
 Anytime.
 Anywhere.

 Ensure high-quality recordings using the real-time signal quality check with EMG Plots.
 Take your sensor recordings on-the-go with your mobile phone using EMG Logger.

 Congratulations to Dr. Jacqueline Palmer for being awarded with the post-doc travel award that will be recognized at the Biomechanics SIG meeting at APTA CSM 2020 in Denver next February.
 We are proud to support the APTA Section on Research Biomechanics Special Interest Group! https://t.co/3yc4FUlG1h